Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Introduction

-We consider panel models with coefficient heterogeneity between and within units, using a dynamic distribution regression model with heterogeneous coefficients.
-This model captures within unit heterogeneous relationships between outcome and covariates through function-valued coefficients, and between unit heterogeneity by allowing the coefficients to vary across units in an unrestricted fashion.
-The objects of interest are functionals of the coefficients including linear projections on individual covariates and predicted distributions.
-We also consider the impact on these objects from manipulating the values of the initial conditions of the outcome or the covariates.
-We consider both one-period-ahead and stationary counterfactual distributions to measure the short and long term effects of these changes.
+The panel data literature typically features a somewhat limited treatment of parameter heterogeneity \citep[c.f.,][]{browning2010heterogeneity}.
+Although random coefficient panel models allow heterogeneous coefficients between units, and some recent developments incorporate heterogeneous coefficients within units, relatively few studies incorporate heterogeneous coefficients both between units (individual heterogeneity) and within units (nonlinearity).\footnote{Exceptions include \cite{chetverikov2016iv}, \cite{okui2019panel}, \cite{zhang2019quantile} and \cite{chen2021quantile}.} This paper employs fixed effects distribution regression (DR) to estimate a dynamic panel model with coefficient heterogeneity between and within units.
+The model captures within-unit heterogeneous relationships between outcome and covariates through function-valued coefficients, and between-unit heterogeneity via coefficients which can vary across units in an unrestricted fashion.
+The model facilitates the analysis of various new functionals of the coefficients, including linear projections on unit covariates and predicted distributions.
+We can also consider interesting counterfactual scenarios by manipulating the values of the initial conditions of the outcome variable, or the covariates, to examine their impact on these functionals.
+We can also consider both one-period-ahead and stationary counterfactual distributions to measure the short and long term effects of these changes.

-Our proposed estimator employs fixed effect methods, which allow an unrestricted relationship between the unobserved unit-specific heterogeneity, the covariates, and the initial conditions.
-Estimation and inference consists of four steps.
-First, we estimate unit-specific coefficients by distribution regression exploiting the time series dimension of the panel.
-Second, we estimate the functionals of interest using the plug-in method.
-It is necessary to debias the resulting estimates to account for the incidental parameter problem \citep{NeymanScott1948}.
-Third, we construct plug-in estimators of quantiles and quantile effects of the counterfactual distributions.
-Fourth, we perform inference using a cross-sectional bootstrap method which resamples with replacement the estimated coefficients of the units and avoids the computationally expensive first-step estimation.
-We show how to construct confidence bands and test hypotheses for the quantiles and quantile effects, which are uniformly valid over a prespecified region of quantile indexes.